snovvcrash/snovvcrash.github.io/_posts/2021-06-30-leveraging-printnightmare-to-abuse-rbcd.md

 ## Afterthoughts

 The described vulnerability poses enormous risks to active directory infrastructures and must never be used for illegal purposes.
 To mitigate the risk the Spooler service should be disabled or uninstalled until an official fix is released by vendor.
-An example on how to stop the Print Spooler can be found [here](https://github.com/gtworek/PSBits/blob/master/Misc/StopAndDisableDefaultSpoolers.ps1).
+An example on how to disable the Print Spooler can be found [here](https://github.com/gtworek/PSBits/blob/master/Misc/StopAndDisableDefaultSpoolers.ps1).